rdococ/scriptblocks2/readme.md

 # Features

 * Support for nested expressions and variables.
-* Custom, named procedures with up to 2 named parameters and dyamic scope.
+* Custom, named procedures with up to 2 named parameters and dynamic scoping.
 * First-class lists, dictionaries, and lexically scoped closures with up to 1 named parameter.
 * Coroutines, closures that can be paused and resumed.
 * Processes can run for more than one tick.